AkchurinDA/Fortuna.jl/docs/src/index.md

 ## Acknowledgements

-The author thanks the academic and industrial partners of the Cold-Formed Steel Research Consortium’s “Reliability 2030” initiative for their financial support.
-The author also thanks Dr. Armen Der Kiureghian for his book "Structural and System Reliability" [DerKiureghian2022](@cite) that was a major inspiration for the development of this package.
+The author thanks the academic and industrial partners of the Cold-Formed Steel Research Consortium’s [“Reliability 2030”](https://cfsrc.org/2023/01/01/reliability-2030-design-of-steel-as-a-system/) initiative for their financial support.